-The Medical Teams Abroad Program reaches across national boundaries to provide our world’s children with desperately needed medical care.
+Our Medical Teams Abroad Program reaches across national boundaries to provide our world’s children with desperately needed medical care.
 We arrange teams of volunteer doctors, nurses, anesthesiologists, and other medical professionals to go to less developed countries where they provide medical treatments and surgeries for children in need.
 Our trips have been to India, Guatemala, Ecuador, Colombia, Nicaragua, Peru, Thailand, Bolivia, Honduras, and Brazil to name a few.
-In 2017 we provided services to 1,898 children.
-From it’s inception in 1985 to the end of 2017 this program alone has provided services to 50,984 children and young adults.
+In 2019 we provided services to 1,570 children and performed 2,705 procedures.
+From it’s inception in 1985 to the end of 2019 this program alone has provided services to 54,895 children and young adults.

-During 2017 our Medical Teams Abroad Program sent out 15 teams to India, Bolivia, Colombia, Guatemala and Peru.
-These specialties were burn, cleft, microtia, speech and dental teams.
-191 team members traveled with us this year and 88 or them were new members.
+During 2019 our Medical Teams Abroad Program sent out 12 teams consisting of Facial Plastic, Cleft Lip and Palate, Microtia (Ear), Otolaryngology, Speech Pathology, Burn and Dental Specialties.
+These teams traveled to Bolivia, Colombia, Peru and Ethiopia.
+191 team members traveled with us this year of which 58 were new members.

 Examples of what we provide: Facial Plastics/Maxillofacial surgery, cleft lip and palate/microtia (ear), Speech Pathology, Burn and hand reconstruction, dental services such as extractions, minor oral surgery, filings, hygiene and education.